Premier League top scorers 2022/23: Erling Haaland wins Golden Boot with EPL goal record

 Cristiano Ronaldo, who came into 2022/23 facing an uncertain future with Manchester United, finished third last season.

-Other contenders as the season began included Gabriel Jesus, who left Man City to join Arsenal, where he hoped to play a more regularly in a prominent central role that boosted his opportunities.
+Other contenders as the season began included Gabriel Jesus, who left Man City to join Arsenal, where he hoped to play more regularly in a prominent central role that boosted his opportunities.

 Raheem Sterling was another player who has departed from Man City and went into the new season as Chelsea’s most likely contender, though Kai Havertz also hoped to stake a claim.